devajmitra/qt-experiments/README.md

 as arguments.

 This way the GUI and the core functionality remain separate and multiple people can work separately on different components of the project parallely.

+PS : The account number(as of now) starts from 1 , and every new account gets the next number serially.
+Also, you'll need to delete(also as of now) the 'accounts' file(created at run time) every time you run the program since the account number count will start from 1 again.